The boy without a name

 Then I heard it.

-In broken Spanglish, she called out: “What is your name?”
+She called out: “What is your name?”

 And once the answer came, he would never again be the boy without a name.